golang/proposal/design/56345-structured-logging.md

 a `Record` directly and add attributes to it:

 ```
-func NewRecord(t time.Time, level Level, msg string, calldepth int, ctx context.Context) Record
+func NewRecord(t time.Time, level Level, msg string, pc uintptr, ctx context.Context) Record
     NewRecord creates a Record from the given arguments.
-Use Record.AddAttrs
+Use Record.AddAttrs to
-    to add attributes to the Record.
-If calldepth is greater than zero,
+    add attributes to the Record.
-    Record.SourceLine will return the file and line number at that depth,
-    where 1 means the caller of NewRecord.

     NewRecord is intended for logging APIs that want to support a Handler as a
     backend.

 func (r *Record) AddAttrs(attrs ...Attr)
-    AddAttrs appends the given attrs to the Record's list of Attrs.
+    AddAttrs appends the given Attrs to the Record's list of Attrs.
+It resolves
+    the Attrs before doing so.
 ```

 Copies of a `Record` share state.
 A `Record` should not be modified after